 - The sampling should be conducted 10 feet away from any ventilation intake equipment at a residence

 - The sampling should be conducted 10 feet away from any other types of air intakes, registers, vent pipes, exhaust fans, ventilation fans, other openings of any type

 - The sampling should be conducted 10 feet away from the most commonly utilized entrance into a residence

 Indoor Air Sampling

-Indoor air sampling is to be conducted under what are known as closed building conditions.
-In other words, a residence should be closed to outdoor air in advance of the sampling occurring.
+Indoor air sampling is to be conducted under what is known as closed building conditions.
+In other words, a residence should be closed to outdoor air in advance of the sampling occurs.
 This is necessary to stabilize the air that might contain mold spores.
 Closed building conditions increase the reliability of the final test results.